borisdayma/huggingtweets/README.md

 * what about hashtags? #ConvNets #iloveGANs ;
 * need to test more models and do some fine-tuning ;
 * pre-train on large Twitter dataset of many people on fine-tune on single user!

+## Acknowledgements

+I was able to make the first version of this program in just a few days.
+It would not have been possible without these people and these open-source tools:

+* [W&B](http://docs.wandb.com/) for the great tracking & visualization tools for tracking ML experiments
+* [Huggingface](https://huggingface.co/) for providing a great framework for Natural Language Understanding
+* [Tweepy](https://www.tweepy.org/) for providing a great API to interact with Twitter (used in the dev notebook)
+* Chris Van Pelt for building the API to download tweets in the production demo
+* [Voilà](https://github.com/voila-dashboards/voila) for making it easy to create a UI from a Jupyter Notebook
+* [Binder](https://mybinder.org/) for a quick deployment to multiple instances